Huge India Packing List (Everything in One Checklist)

 Putting some thought and attention to detail into your packing will make sure you are able to enjoy all that India has to offer.
 Read on and take notes of our India travel checklist below.

 We also have HUGE packing list for general round the world travel which includes literally every item you could think of.
 Be sure to have a read of the post so you know you’re prepared and have thought of everything before you set off on your trip to incredible India!

 What to Know Before You Go to India

-India will be full of scam artists ready to take advantage of the unsuspecting and unprepared tourist.
-Know where you are going, address and hotel name, when getting into a taxi or rickshaw.
+Don’t let scam artists take advantage of you as an unsuspecting and unprepared tourist.
+Know where you are going, address, and hotel name, when getting into a taxi or rickshaw.
 Don’t give money to beggars, and say a firm “no, thank you” to street vendors.

 India Packing List Essentials

 Wondering how to pack for India?
 This is our ultimate India packing checklist to ensure you won’t forget a thing!

 Your passport!
 Obviously the first thing on our India backpacking list.
 With AT LEAST 6 months validity from the time you plan to return to your home country.

 If you intend to hire motorbikes, rickshaws or cars.